DiffEqML/pde-dataset-generator/README.md

 # 📦 PDEs Dataset Generator

-A tool for generating datasets from several PDE processes based on Fenics and ARCSim.
+A tool for generating datasets for Partial Differential Equations (PDEs) from ARCSim, FEniCS and SU2.

 ## 💡 Introduction